-The increase in general and administrative expenses for the three-month periods ended March 31, 2017, as compared to the same period in 2016, was partially offset by a payment received from Limelight Networks, Inc., or Limelight, under the terms of a patent license arrangement we entered into to resolve patent litigation between Akamai and Limelight.
+The increase in general and administrative expenses for the three- and six-month periods ended June 30, 2017, as compared to the same periods in 2016, was partially offset by payments received from Limelight Networks, Inc., or Limelight, under the terms of a patent license arrangement we entered into to resolve a patent lawsuit between Akamai and Limelight.

 During 2017, we expect general and administrative expenses to increase as compared to 2016, due to anticipated increased payroll and related costs and facilities-related costs.
-The increase in those expenses is expected to be attributable to increased hiring, investments in information technology and the expansion of our facility footprint to support headcount growth, which occurred throughout 2016 and is expected to continue in 2017.
+The increase in those expenses is expected to be attributable to increased headcount, investments in information technology and the expansion of our facility footprint to support headcount growth, which occurred throughout 2016 and the first half of 2017.